A smartphone with LinkedIn's logo

 I also recommend creating a company page and adding a logo so that the logo shows up in your “Experience” section.
 It helps your business look more professional/credible.

-I’ve had a few people say they feel overwhelmed at creating a company page but it can literally take a few minutes.
+I’ve had a few people say they feel overwhelmed at creating a company page but it only takes a few minutes.
 You don’t have to post on it and build an audience.
 Just fill out the bio, add a logo, and add a background image.

-***While adding listings for your freelance writing clients is a great idea, your company should be at the top to make it clear that’s your current focus and you are available for hire.
+***While adding listings for your freelance writing clients is a great idea, I recommend keeping your company at the top so clients know you’re available for hire.

 Alright, that’s the cliff notes version!
 While there are lots more, those 7 things will get you started on the right foot.